+So, do you need a furnace filter for your HVAC unit?
 A furnace filter doesn’t just purify your air, it keeps the inner mechanisms of your HVAC system functioning properly.
-If your run a furnace without a filter, it can be bad for your health and indoor air quality.
+If you run a furnace without a filter, it can be bad for your health and indoor air quality.
 Keeping a clean filter in your furnace ensures the unit operates efficiently and can keep dirt, dander, and debris from circulating back through your home.

 A furnace filter is critical to keep your indoor air quality pristine and maximize the lifespan of your furnace.
 These filters are easy to change, making this a quick, painless home maintenance task that drastically improves furnace airflow.

 Do All Furnaces Have Filters?

 Any running furnace without a filter won’t be able to operate as it should.
 If your furnace has no filter, it was not designed to operate that way and should receive a filter as soon as possible.
 The filter is used to help clean the air and prevent contamination from accumulating inside your heating unit’s inner mechanisms.
 That’s why filters are present in typically every type of furnace, including gas furnaces, oil furnaces, electric furnaces, and even air conditioners.

 A common question from homeowners when it comes to their furnace filter is, “Where is my furnace filter located?”
 It’s important to know the location of your furnace filter for when you need to change that filter out, but don’t worry if it’s difficult to find at first.
 The location of furnace filters tends to be near the fan, so if you think your furnace has no filter, you may just have to look harder to locate it.

 The air in your home is first sucked into the furnace through a blower fan.
 Next, air passes through the air filter before it’s heated and recirculated back into your home.
 The filter consists of tightly woven fiberglass, paper, or cloth elements.
 This creates a semipermeable blockade that traps harmful particles.